jina-ai/jina/README.md

       <a href="http://demo.jina.ai/#chatbot">Q+A Chatbot</a>
     </th>
     <th>
-      <a href="http://demo.jina.ai/#cross-media">Cross Media search</a>
+      <a href="http://demo.jina.ai/#cross-media">Cross-Media search</a>
     </td>
   </tr>
 </table>

-With Jina you can search through any kind of data with pre-trained models developed by Facebook, Google, Spotify, and more.
+With Jina you can search through any kind of data with machine learning models pre-trained and released by Facebook, Google, Spotify, and more.
 With the modular framework you can find the right tool for the right job -- whether that's crafting, encoding, classifying, indexing, or querying data.
 Alternatively, assemble them all into one [Flow](https://101.jina.ai/#Flow) for a unified end-to-end experience.

 Configuration is stored in YAML files, away from your actual code.
 So tweaking model parameters or other settings is a breeze, especially with our [YAML completion feature for PyCharm and VS Code](https://youtu.be/qOD-6mihUzQ).